luiscoco/Microsoft_Account/README.md

-# Microsoft_Account
+# How to create a Microsoft Account

-How to create a Microsoft Account
+We navigate to this link: https://signup.live.com